What causes headaches?

 - Emotional or physical stress in tension headaches

 - Certain foods and drinks.
 Examples include caffeine, alcohol, MSG, nitrites, aspartame and chocolate

 According to the Department of Neurology at the National Neuroscience Institute (NNI), a member of the SingHealth group, it is important to exclude sinister causes of headache, including brain tumours, brain infection or vascular malformations, when headaches are persistent, or have a different character from previous headaches.
 If sinister causes are excluded, persistent headaches are often related to poor lifestyle.
 Measures to reduce stress, having physical exercise and establishing a regular sleep cycle are often helpful in such cases.

 Headache can be broadly divided into two groups: primary and secondary.

 Migraines, cluster headaches and tension-type headaches are primary headaches, while secondary headaches are due to an underlying problem in the head or neck, including bleeding in the brain, infections, tumour, or meningitis and encephalitis.

 It is important for your doctor to determine the type of headache you have, so that he/she will be able to decide on the most suitable treatment.
-Treating secondary headaches involves resolving the root of the pain, but primary headaches will have to be treated differently.
+Treating a secondary headache involves resolving the root of the pain, while a primary headache will be treated differently.